 Common in the Solitary Islands Marine Park.
-Distributed throughout the tropical West Pacific region, from northern New South Wales to Japan and Micronesia, Indian Ocean to the Maldives.
-In Australia recorded from northern Great Barrier Reef in Queensland south to northern New South Wales and including Lord Howe Island.
+Distributed throughout the Western Pacific region: New Caledonia and Vanuatu, eastern Australia.
+In Australia recorded from Torres Strait, the Coral Sea and Great Barrier Reef in Queensland south to northern New South Wales and including Lord Howe Island.

+Dark green with pale cheek and fore belly, adults with steeper forehead, oblique yellow band above dorsal edge of operculum, two broad yellow margined white stripes and white tail base.
 Usually solitary as adult, juveniles may be in small groups.
 Once thought to be Thalassoma jansenii which is now recognised as only occurring west of Torres Strait.
-Moves constantly over an area, feeding on crustaceans and other invertebrates.
-Juvenile in top photograph, adult in lower photograph, note more rounded snout.
-Grows to 25cm.
+Sub-adult in top photograph, adult in lower photograph, note more rounded snout.
+Grows to 20 cm.